-Student Health Services will continue to provide testing for symptomatic individuals throughout the semester.
-If you are experiencing symptoms of COVID-19 or if you think you have been exposed, you should isolate and make an appointment for testing at Student Health Services or receive a test at an off-campus location.
+If you are experiencing symptoms of COVID-19 or if you think you have been exposed, you should isolate and make an appointment for testing at Student Health Services, visit an on-campus testing location or receive a test at an off-campus location.
 If you get tested off campus and receive a positive result, please report it.

-The university’s COVID-19 dashboard, which tracks self-reported cases and cases identified through testing, as well as other data, is updated twice weekly on Tuesdays and Thursdays.
+The university’s COVID-19 dashboard, which tracks self-reported cases and cases identified through testing, as well as other data, is updated regularly.

-- NC State requires ongoing surveillance testing for certain designated groups on campus.
+- NC State requires ongoing surveillance testing (PCR tests) for certain designated groups on campus.
 For more information about surveillance testing, please visit the testing protocols page.

 Any NC State student, faculty member or staff member with a valid NC State ID can get tested on campus.
-Testing locations include Dan Allen Deck, Clark Dining Hall, Witherspoon Student Center and Student Health Services (appointments required).
 All testing is provided free of charge.
 For the latest updated information on testing locations and hours of operation, click here.

 Weekly testing helps manage community transmission and is an expectation in our community standards.
-Employees and students who do not comply can be subject to disciplinary action including loss of housing or employment.
+Employees and students who are required to complete weekly testing who do not comply can be subject to disciplinary action including loss of housing or employment.

 Yes, for a limited period of time.
 Following a positive test result and an isolation period, surveillance testing is not required for 90 days.

-If you receive a test at an off-campus location, you must upload your results each time you are tested.
+If you are required to be tested weekly, if receive a test at an off-campus location, you must upload your results each time you are tested.
 If you receive a test on campus, your results will automatically be uploaded into HealthyPack Portal, NC State’s online medical portal.